ryanrudolfoba/SteamOS-Waydroid-Installer/README.md

 This is a Work in Progress - list will be updated accordingly. \
 If you wish to contribute, please open an issue and include the game name, how it runs etc etc.

-## Games Tested on Android Waydroid Steam Deck
+## Games Tested By Me on Android Waydroid Steam Deck
 [Plants vs Zombies](https://youtu.be/rnb0z1LtDN8) - Feb 04 2024 \
 [Honkai Star Rail](https://youtu.be/M1Y9DMG9rbM) - Feb 06 2024

+## Games Tested by Other Users (thanks for testing and feedback!
+Once I have spare time I might do a demo gameplay on this)
+Godville - works
+Clicker Hero - works
+Pokemon Go - does not work
+Pokemon TCG Live - does not work
+Pokemonn Masters EX - does not work